joelamos/SourceRadio/README.md

 # TFTunes for Team Fortress 2
 ## Overview
-TFTunes makes it possible for an entire team to build a playlist and listen to music together as they play.
-TFTunes only has to be running on one player's computer (we'll call this player the *owner*).
-TFTunes automatically plays music through the owner's microphone to the rest of the team.
+TFTunes makes it possible for an entire team to build a playlist and listen to music together as they play—even on Valve servers.
+TFTunes runs on one team member's computer (the "owner") and automatically plays music through the owner's microphone to the rest of the team.
 Songs are requested by any player on the team via the chat interface.
 If multiple songs get requested within a short time span, the first requested song plays, and the others are queued.

 The selection of music that can be played using TFTunes is practically infinite.
 That's because TFTunes streams music directly from YouTube.
 When players request a song, TFTunes takes the song request and sends it to YouTube, which spits out the top search result.
 TFTunes is smart, though, and stores the information gathered from each song request in a local database, using that information to avoid as many lookups as possible.
 TFTunes also saves the most-requested songs locally to the owner's drive in order to stream songs more efficiently.